stelcodes/nuzzle/README.md

 - `:nuzzle/render-page` - A fully qualified symbol that must resolve to your page rendering function.
 Required.
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
 Defaults to `false` (no drafts included).
-- `:nuzzle/publish-dir` - A path to a directory to publish the site into.
-Defaults to `"out"`.
 - `:nuzzle/ignored-pages` - A collection of page entry keys that should be removed as part of the config transformation step.
 Can be used to ignore pages that Nuzzle creates automatically.
 - `:nuzzle/author-registry` - A map of keyword keys to map values which contain information about a website author.
 Used in conjunction with the `:nuzzle/author` page entry key.